espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 On this option, you can select the CPU clock frequency.
 This option is critical and must be selected according to the high-frequency crystal present on the board and the radio usage (Wi-Fi and Bluetooth).

+In some application, reducing the CPU clock frequency is recommended in order to reduce the power consumption.

 If you don't know why you shuld change this frequency, leave the default option.

 Flash Frequency
 ***************

 Use this function to select the flash memory frequency.
+The frequency will be dependant of the memory model.

 * **40MHz**
 * **80MHz**

+If you don't know if your memory supports **80Mhz**, you can try to upload you scketch and watch the log output via the serial monitor.

 Flash Mode
 **********

-This option is used to select the SPI mode for the flash memory.
+This option is used to select the SPI communication mode with the flash memory.

+Depending on the application, this mode can be changed in order to increase the flash communication speed.

 * **QIO** - Quad I/O Fast Read
-    * Four SPI pins are used to write the flash address part of the command and to read flash data out.
+    * Four SPI pins are used to write to the flash and to read from flash.

 * **DIO** - Dual I/O Fast Read
-    * Two SPI pins are used to write the flash address part of the command and to read flash data out.
+    * Two SPI pins are used to write to the flash and to read from flash.

 * **QOUT** - Quad Output Fast Read
-    * Four SPI pins are used to read the flash data out.
+    * Four SPI pins are used to read the flash data.

 * **DOUT** - Dual Output Fast Read
-    * Two SPI pins are used to read flash data out.
+    * Two SPI pins are used to read flash data.

 If you don't know how the board flash is physically connected or the flash memory model, try the **QIO/QOUT** first and then **DIO/DOUT**.

 Flash Size
 **********

 This option is used to select the flash size.
+The flash size should be selected according to the flash model used on your board.

 * **2MB** (16Mb)
 * **4MB** (32Mb)
 * **8MB** (64Mb)
 * **16MB** (128Mb)

+If you choose the wrong size, you may have issues when selecting the partition scheme.

 Partition Scheme
 ****************

 This option is used to select the partition model according to the flash size and the resources needed, like storage area and OTA (Over The Air updates).

 .. note:: Be careful selecting the right partition according to the flash size.
+If you select the wrong partition, the system will crash.

 Core Debug Level
 ****************